PittNAIL/pittnail.github.io/content/projects/index.md

 ### AI-driven Precision Rehabilitation

 The AI-driven Precision Rehabilitation models will be able to recommend rehabilitation strategies with the best clinical outcomes for individual patients, including specific types of exercises, number of sessions, types of manual therapies, and therapeutic modalities, etc.

+- Project Lead: Stephen Shaffran

 ---

 ### Zero-shot Learning for Clinical Natural Language Processing

 The lack of gold standard datasets is the biggest bottleneck for Clinical Natural Language Processing (NLP).
-This project will apply zero-shot learning (ZSL) approaches to clinical NLP and develop novel ZSL methods tailored to clinical NLP.
+This project will apply zero-shot learning (ZSL) approaches to Clinical NLP and develop novel ZSL methods tailored to Clinical NLP.

 - Project Lead: [Sonish Sivarajkumar][sonish]